openobserve/openobserve-docs/docs/guide/operator-guide/grafana_plugin.md

 # Grafana plugin

-> `Note`: Grafana plugin for ZincObserve is a commercial enterprise feature.
+> `Note`: Grafana plugin for OpenObserve is a commercial enterprise feature.
 Please contact us at hello@zinclabs.io if you are interested in using this feature.

 Grafana is a dashboarding and graphing application, intially built for time series data, but has evolved into a tool that can pull data from multiple sources and visualize it in a single dashboard for logs and traces too.
 It is a popular tool for monitoring and observability.

-You **`DO NOT`** need grafana for visualizing logs and metrics data from ZincObserve by maintaining one more app.
-ZincObserve has a very advanced GUI for that, which you can use for logs, metrics and traces.
+You **`DO NOT`** need grafana for visualizing logs and metrics data from OpenObserve by maintaining one more app.
+OpenObserve has a very advanced GUI for that, which you can use for logs, metrics and traces.
 You could however use grafana if you are already using it for some of your needs e.g. monitoring metrics using prometheus and are comfortable using it and don't want to change.
-In this case you can use ZincObserve grafana plugin to visualize logs and metrics data from ZincObserve in your grafana dashboard.
-You can also use grafana exlpore tool to query adhoc logs and metrics data from ZincObserve.
+In this case you can use OpenObserve grafana plugin to visualize logs and metrics data from OpenObserve in your grafana dashboard.
+You can also use grafana exlpore tool to query adhoc logs and metrics data from OpenObserve.

 Below are the steps to install and configure the plugin.
 We will provide guide on how to set up grafana in a kubernetes environment.
 You can adapt these steps to set up grafana in a non-kubernetes environment.